valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 standard for getting and storing data on customers.
 This module provides a connector that can request this information.

+### Notificaties API

+The [Notificaties (Notifications) API](https://github.com/VNG-Realisatie/notificaties-api) routes messages from components (publishers) to other components (subscribers) according to the publish-subscribe pattern.
+Messages are information-poor and therefore contain no substantive information.

 ### Objecten API

 The [Objecten (Objects) API](https://vng.nl/projecten/overige-objecten-registratie-api) is a Dutch government API